Features and Ease of Use

 The reason for these expensive charges and lack of features is the fact that renewable energy comes at a premium.
 Calgary’s ENMAX program is what powers the servers at GreenHosting, and they charge users a monthly fee that’s reflected in the charges at GreenHosting.
 If you’re a CARE member, you are eligible for a discount of about 25%.

-Customer support is almost non-existent, with contact only possible by phone, fax, and email.
-Their website doesn’t explicitly state the timings, but it looks like they are only reachable during office hours.
+Their customer support is quite limited, with only phone, fax, and email as contact options.
+Unfortunately, their website doesn’t provide clear information about the timings of their availability, but it seems like they can only be reached during office hours.